 When is the best time to visit the church?

 Normally, when there are tourists, the church is packed during the afternoon.
 If you’re planning to enter the empty tomb itself, be aware that the waiting time might be very long, sometimes even more than an hour.
 If you want to get away from the crowds, come early in the morning or late in the evening.
-I advise coming before 9 AM or after 5 PM.
-In the early morning, it is usually less packed.
-But keep in mind that the first hour of the morning is dedicated to cleaning.
+Take into account that the tomb itself opens for visitors only around 9 AM.
+I advise coming around that time or after 5 PM.
 Also, entrance is not allowed half an hour before closing time.
 By the way, entry is free of charge!

 The opening hours of the Church of the Holy Sepulchre are October to March from 4 AM to 7 PM and April to September from 5 AM to 9 PM.
 On Sundays, parts of the church might be closed alternately for the different ceremonies.

 Also, if you plan to visit in April, keep in mind that the church might be very crowded or closed for special ceremonies.
 April is the month of Easter, and there are many events done in the church.

 If you’re a pilgrim and wish to stay overnight to pray and attend the ceremonies in the church, you need to come to the church on the same day and ask the monks for permission to stay overnight.
 Usually, it is possible.

 How to get there?

 The Church of the Holy Sepulchre is located in the Christian Quarter of the Old City.
 To get there, you will need to walk.
 You can enter the city through Jaffa Gate, the New Gate, or Damascus Gate.
 It’s about a 5-minutes walk from all of them.